Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Handling Partial Payments Yes (Flexible settings for landlords) Yes (Can enable partial payments) Yes (Can enable partial payments) No (Not supported with ACH convenience fee)

-Lease & Tenant Management Tools Yes (Integrated lease management, tenant screening) No No No
+Lease and Tenant Management Tools Yes (Integrated lease management, tenant screening) No No No

 Security best practices for landlords using ACH